TheRealAnonymous008/quartz/content/details/mathematics/game theory/Static Games of Complete Information.md

 * *Proposition 4.4*.
 If in a finite normal-form game $s^\ast$ is a strict dominant strategy equilibrium or if it uniquely survives IESDS, then $s_i^\ast$ is a best response to $s_{-i}^\ast$  $\forall i\in N$.
 * A rational player will always play $s_i'$ only when their beliefs about other players' behavior justify the use of $s_i'$.

 * We can incorporate IESDS to find the set of **rationalizable strategies** but applied to eliminating strategies that are never a best response.
 In other words, we ask *what might a rational player do?*.
+	* *Tadelis 6.2*.
+For any two-player game, a strategy $\sigma_i$ is strictly dominated if and only if it is never a best response.

+## Mixed Strategies
+* With  mixed strategies, we effectively have an infinite number of columns derived from all possible $\sigma_i\in \Delta S_i$.
+* The goal is to identify the useful columns to eliminate the existing Pure Strategy columns (or to find Equilibrium).
 # Weak Dominance
 * Let $s_i, s_i' \in S_i$ be possible strategies. $s_i'$ is **weakly dominated** by $s_i$ if, for any possible combination of other players' strategies $s_{-i}\in S_{-i}$ , player $i$'s payoff from $s_i'$ is strictly less than that from $s_i$.
 That is